sircodesalotOfTheRound/Verba/README.md

 }
 ```

+## The Json type

 The `json` type is a dynamic, heterogenous collection.
+Think of it as an advanced, first-class ExpandoObject (C#).
 In other words, `json` types can be modified at run-time, adding and changing the properties and values associated with it.
 The beauty of this is that when you need a dynamic object, it's there for you, and you can use dynamic typing to allow verba to switch execution to dynamically determine what options can be performed on the object.

 Compare this with trying to work with `json` ingested from say, MongoDB or some rest service, and having to modify it using a `Map<Key, Value>` (Java)/ Dictionary<Key, Value>(C#).
 Here, you have type safety for building things out with compiler enforced determinism, but dynamic execution for those moments you really do need it.